 Call for Open Knowledge Exchange (KE) Fellowships

 NERC is likely to be inviting applications for Directed Knowledge Exchange Fellowships as additional opportunities.
-The details will be added to this page in December 2015 or early January 2016.
+The details will be added to this page in January 2017.
 Directed Knowledge Exchange Fellowships focus on a particular science area, policy requirement or business sector.
-At this stage it is known that one of these opportunities will be for a KE Fellow to work with the aquaculture industry.

 Focus of the Fellowships